 They have a free helpline offering personalised advice on discrimination issues throughout the UK.

-They can help people who are not entitled to legal aid to find an accessible legal service or to prepare a claim themselves.
+The Equality, Advisory and Support Service (EASS) can help people who are not entitled to legal aid to find an accessible legal service or to prepare and lodge a claim themselves.